 - A request to change the amount you must pay for a healthcare service, supply, item, or prescription drug

 You can also appeal if Medicare or your plan stops providing or paying for all or part of a health care service, supply, item, or prescription drug you think you still need.

-If you think your Medicare services are ending too soon, you can file an appeal with your Beneficiary and Family Centered Care-QIO (BFCC-QIO).
+If you think your Medicare services are ending too soon (e.g. if you think you are being discharged from the hospital too soon), you can file an appeal with your Beneficiary and Family Centered Care-QIO (BFCC-QIO).
 The BFCC-QIO for your state will:

 - Give you the information you need to make an informed decision

 - Help you file an appeal

 Your state’s BFCC-QIO will provide the necessary information to help you make a decision before the payment deadline for continued care.